IGNITE-Pathways/hangman/README.md

-## Fun game og Hangman -- for a single or multi-player
+## Fun game of Hangman -- for a single or multi-player

 Create a simple Hangman game using the popular Python library, Pygame.
 Read more at https://www.ignitepathways.org/post/hangman